-Administration and secretarial support
+Administration and Secretarial Support

+The Trust has deployed EPIC as its EPR.
 You will undertake administrative work associated with your clinical and other professional work.
-Adequate time and facilities for clinical administration, including appropriate office space, secretarial support and access to a personal computer, software and internet access, will be available.
+Adequate time and facilities for clinical administration, including appropriate office space, secretarial support an access to a personal computer, software and internet access, will be available.